cgmbauer/nlw-ecoleta/README.md

 It also use an API from the IBGE, which pulls the names of all citys and its respectives states located in Brazil.

-Some javascript code were made to fetch the API data, treat it, and to display it on the webpage, as the user interacts.
+Some javascript code were made to fetch the API data, treat it, and display it on the webpage, as the user interacts.

 **The website have 4 main pages:**